 Among the 10 "major conclusions" of the 2020 Surgeon General's report, it is worthwhile to highlight one that is particularly relevant to Maine as we rebuild our tobacco program.
 The Surgeon General's Conclusion #10 states, "Smoking cessation can be increased by raising the price of cigarettes, adopting comprehensive smoke free policies, implementing mass media campaigns, requiring pictorial health warnings, and maintaining comprehensive statewide tobacco control programs."

-In this same report, Surgeon General Jerome Adams states, "Tobacco use remains the number one cause of preventable disease, disability, and death in the United States.
+In this same report, former Surgeon General Jerome Adams states, "Tobacco use remains the number one cause of preventable disease, disability, and death in the United States.
 Nearly all adult smokers have been smoking since adolescence.
 More than two-thirds of smokers say they want to quit, and every day thousands try to quit.
-But because the nicotine in cigarettes is highly addictive, it takes most smokers multiple "Even persons who have smoked for many years or who have smoked heavily can realize health benefits and financial benefits from quitting smoking."
+But because the nicotine in cigarettes is highly addictive, it takes most smokers multiple attempts to quit for good.
+Today, we know much more about the science of quitting than ever before.
+Research shows that smokers who use evidence-based tools to help them quit are more likely to succeed...
+Although the benefits of quitting are greater the earlier in life that an individual quits, this report confirms that it is never too late to quit smoking.
+Even persons who have smoked for many years or who have smoked heavily can realize health and financial benefits from quitting smoking.
+Everyone has a role in helping to continue to reduce the burden of tobacco use on our society."